-How would feel about working for another man’s wife and children while you family is struggling to survive?
+How would feel about working for another man’s wife and children while your family is struggling to survive?
 Would that be fair?
-Well this is exactly how I feel every time I hear about a new stimulus package or Federal Reserve Board of Governors pumping (printing) money to override market adjustments.
-The purpose of this post to is tell you about the origin of that phrase ‘working for other men’s wives’.
+Well, this is exactly how I feel every time I hear about a new stimulus package or Federal Reserve Board of Governors pumping (printing) money to override market adjustments.
+The purpose of this post is to tell you about the origin of that phrase ‘working for other men’s wives’.

 I use the expression ‘working for another man’s wife’ a lot.
 It is not a sexist statement or something I just pulled out of the air, it comes from the origins of our nation.
 I am a Bostonian so I think I can write a bit about the history of New England.